Table of Contents

 Download and install the latest version of 7-Zip File Manager http//www.7-zip.org

-Browse into installation CD for example E:\i386 (or AMD64 for 64bit version)
+Browse into the installation CD for example E:\i386 (or amd64 for the 64-bit version)

 Locate file d3d8.dl_ and d3d9.dl_, double click on it and Extract d3d8.dll and d3d9.dll